 [jharvard@holy7c24102 ~]$ code --user-data-dir $HOME/.vscode/data/ &

-You can see different versions of Visual Studio Code in our modules page.
+You can see all versions of Visual Studio Code with module spider vscode.
+For more details, see the modules page.

 ]]>